calmsacibis995/tiny-pi/README.md

 # tiny-pi
 An Arch-based distro that runs on a Raspberry Pi

-It's basicaly a collection of scripts that run on Arch Linux for ARM.
+It's basicaly a script that runs on Arch Linux for ARM.

+Use git to fetch it to your Arch Linux ARM installition.

+To install TinyPi, run the script and it will reboot once it is done.